Frida Kahlo: 6 Facts About Her Life, Art, & Legacy

 Frida Kahlo and Diego Rivera by Carl Van Vechten, 1932

-Kahlo married her husband Diego Rivera, a famous Mexican painter at the time, when she was 22 and he was 42.
+Kahlo married her husband Diego Rivera, a famous Mexican painter, when she was 22 and he was 42.
 She was his third wife.
 While they remained married until the end of Kahlo’s life, she and Rivera both engaged in multiple extramarital affairs throughout their time together.
-In fact, they divorced and remarried in 1940 because of Rivera’s affair with Kahlo’s sister, Cristina, which deeply wounded her and sent her into a depressive episode.
+They divorced and remarried in 1940 because of Rivera’s affair with Kahlo’s sister, Cristina, which deeply wounded her and sent her into a depressive episode.

 4. Kahlo Did Not Conform to Traditional Gender Roles